AshesisDataMining-2015/Sentiment-Analysis-on-Vodafone-Tweet-data/README.md

 *Presentation deck:
-  The slides for my presentation
+  The slides for my presentation is in a file called "Sentiment Analysis on Vodafone tweets.ppx"